MISLEADING ADVERTISING FAQS

-The federal Competition Act contains criminal and civil provisions that prohibit false or misleading representations and deceptive marketing practices.
-These are frequently referred to as the “misleading advertising” provisions of the Act.
+While by no means the only Canadian legislation regulating advertising, the federal Competition Act is one of the main statutes.
+It contains criminal and civil sections that prohibit false or misleading representations and deceptive marketing practices.
+These are frequently referred to as the Competition Act’s “misleading advertising” provisions.

-The general civil misleading advertising provision of the Act (subparagraph 74.01(1)(a)) prohibits any person from making a representation to the public, to promote a product or any business interest, that is false or misleading in a material respect.
+The “general” civil misleading advertising provision of the Act (s.
+74.01(1)(a)) prohibits any person from making a representation to the public, to promote a product or any business interest, that is false or misleading in a material respect.

-Is misleading advertising a criminal offence or a civil matter?
+Is misleading advertising a criminal offence or a civil matter in Canada?

-In general, the Bureau’s Information Bulletin states that in most instances the civil track will be followed unless certain criteria are satisfied as follows: (i) there is clear and compelling evidence suggesting that the accused knowingly or recklessly made a false or misleading representation to the public and (ii) a criminal prosecution would be in the public interest.
+In general, the Bureau will generally pursue a civil track unless certain criteria are satisfied as follows: (i) there is clear and compelling evidence suggesting that an accused knowingly or recklessly made a false or misleading representation to the public; and (ii) a criminal prosecution would be in the public interest.

-In making the public interest determination, the Bureau sets out a number of factors that include: (i) whether there was substantial harm to consumers that could not adequately be dealt with by civil remedies, (ii) whether the deceptive practices targeted vulnerable groups, (iii) whether timely attempts were made to remedy the adverse effects of the conduct and (iv) any evidence of similar conduct in the past.
-The Bureau also sets out several mitigating factors: (i) whether a prosecution or conviction would be disproportionately harsh or oppressive and (ii) the existence of an effective compliance program.
+In making the public interest determination, the Bureau considers a number of factors including: (i) whether there was substantial harm to consumers that could not adequately be dealt with by civil remedies; (ii) whether the deceptive practices targeted vulnerable groups; (iii) whether timely attempts were made to remedy the adverse effects of the conduct; and (iv) any evidence of similar conduct in the past.
+The Bureau also considers certain mitigating factors, including whether a prosecution or conviction would be disproportionately harsh or oppressive and the existence of an effective compliance program.

-What other marketing practices are regulated by the Competition Act?
+What other marketing practices are included in the Competition Act?

-In addition to the “general” misleading advertising provisions, the Act also contains a number of other criminal and civil provisions prohibiting and regulating specific types of marketing practices.
+In addition to the “general” misleading advertising provisions, the Competition Act also contains a number of other criminal and civil provisions prohibiting (i.e., criminal offences) or regulating (i.e., civil reviewable practices) specific types of advertising and marketing practices.

-These include provisions relating to deceptive telemarketing (section 52.1), deceptive prize notices (section 53), double ticketing (section 54), multi-level marketing (section 55), pyramid selling schemes (section 55.1), representations that are not based on adequate and proper tests (subparagraph 74.01(1)(b)), false or misleading ordinary selling price representations (subsections 74.01(2), (3)), misleading or unauthorized use of tests and testimonials (section 74.02), bait and switch selling (section 74.04), the sale of a product above its advertised price (section 74.05) and promotional contests (section 74.06).
+These include provisions relating to deceptive telemarketing (section 52.1); deceptive prize notices (section 53); double ticketing (section 54); multi-level marketing (section 55); pyramid selling schemes (section 55.1); representations that are not based on adequate and proper tests – i.e., “performance claims” (subparagraph 74.01(1)(b)); false or misleading ordinary selling price representations (subsections 74.01(2), (3)); misleading or unauthorized use of tests and testimonials (section 74.02); bait and switch selling (section 74.04); the sale of products above an advertised price (section 74.05); and promotional contests (section 74.06).

-What has to be proven for misleading advertising?
+What has to be proven to establish misleading advertising?

-The criminal misleading advertising provision of the Act (subsection 52(1)) is substantially the same, except that in order to establish criminal misleading advertising, it must also be proven that a representation was made “knowingly or recklessly” (i.e., subjective intent) and the burden of proof is the criminal standard (i.e., beyond a reasonable doubt).
+The general criminal misleading advertising offence under the Act (subsection 52(1)) is substantially the same, except that to establish criminal misleading advertising it must also be proven that a representation was made “knowingly or recklessly” (i.e., subjective intent).
+The burden of proof for criminal misleading advertising is the general criminal burden (i.e., proof beyond a reasonable doubt).

-The first element of misleading advertising is that a “representation” (i.e., advertising claim) must be made.
+The first element of misleading advertising is that a “representation” (i.e., some type of print or oral claim, etc.) must be made.
 This element is typically easily met and is broader than mere advertising.
 A representation may encompass printed, oral, broadcast and visual representations or claims.
-The Bureau’s position is also that all representations, regardless of form, are subject to the Act.
+The Bureau’s position is also that all representations, regardless of form, are subject to the Competition Act.